• Skip to primary navigation

 • Do we actually need it??
 Set yourself a limit of how many outfits you can have for your newborn and stick with it.

-The less clothes you allow yourself to buy for your kids, the less money you’ll end up spending.
+• The less clothes you allow yourself to buy for your kids, the better for your budget.

-Tips for Making a newborn Minimalist Capsule Wardrobe:
+Tips for Making a Minimalist Capsule Wardrobe for your newborn baby:

 One Piece Outfits